cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 *Node-link diagram showing the context of a user story.
 Directly and transitively linked decision problems (issues) and solution options (alternatives) are shown that match the "export" filter string.
 The alternatives are duplicated.*

+## Nudging Mechanisms
+ConDec uses the following **[nudging mechanisms](nudging.md)** to support the usage of the link recommendation and duplicate recognition feature:

+- **Ambient feedback:** The colored menu item indicates whether action is needed, i.e., whether there are recommendations that were not yet accepted or discarded by the developers.
+- **Just-in-time prompt:** ConDec shows a [just-in-time prompt](../screenshots/nudging_prompt.png) to the developers when they change the state of a Jira issue.
+Similar to the ambient feedback nudge, the just-in-time prompt indicates whether action is needed.

 ## Configuration
 The rationale manager can configure the **default parameters** for the link recommendation, in particular, the